 Unlike Simon’s Quest, Castlevania III: Dracula’s Curse is not controversial at all.
 This is a plain action-platforming thriller that makes your heart beat.
 After the not so successful Simon’s Quest, Konami decided to go back to the gameplay of the very successful Castlevania 1, but this time with a few awesome twists.

-The difficulty in this game is the highest I know for any Castlevania, and that is something seeing as the series is infamous for it’s difficulty.
+The difficulty in this game is among the highest among the Castlevania games, and that is something seeing as the series is infamous for it’s difficulty.
 Stage 7 in the Alucard route is nightmarish (1:09:00 in the longplay below).
-I consider myself to be a good Castlevania player, but that stage took me probably around 30 tries, every time I died I jumped up and screamed out of tension(my girlfriend was getting pretty mad at me at that point).
+I consider myself to be a good Castlevania player, but that stage took me probably around 30 tries, every time I died I jumped up and screamed out of tension(my wife was getting pretty mad at me at that point).
 After going through the hellish stage I died at the boss, in the next try I got through the boss only to find there was a 2nd boss, and after I finally got him I was greeted by a 3rd boss.
 You need such a perfect run to get though this stage, but the feeling of accomplishment when I finally got though it, holy moly that was a good feeling, but more awaited.
 The stages after that one are also hellish, although I still think stage 7 is the most difficult.
 Dracula himself is no joke either.

 The game looks great, it has some amazing backgrounds and good sprite work and graphics that are improved from the first game, the stages all look different and take you to other places than just the castle.

 No Castlevania review would be complete without talking about the music.
 This soundtrack IS THE BOMB!
 Seriously, I know I also said this in the last review but this might be the best Castlevania soundtrack.
 The beginning (probably my favorite Castlevania tune), an insane remix of Vampire Killer and many more that stand out.
 I only wish that the tune in Alucard’s stage 7 would be more epic since it took me such a long time, but all the other are A+ tracks.